distributions-io/uniform/README.md

 dist.b( 100 );
 ```

-The default maximum is 1.
+The default maximum value is 1.

 #### dist.mean()